Share this

 What Back to School Means for Shift Workers

-Sep 4, 2020
+by Sarah Press on Sep 4, 2020

 It’s that time of year again.
 The weather is cooling off, the leaves are starting to change, and our little ones are returning to the schoolyard.
 The major difference this year?
 COVID-19.
 For many, the return to school is often anticipated and exciting, however this year, there’s an air of unease.
 Return to school protocols are constantly evolving with the changing landscape of regional COVID-19 cases, and parents are left wondering what it means for them and their families.

 For many workers, especially shift workers, there’s unease about what the protocols are for working with sick children.
 According to the Center for Disease Control and Prevention (CDC), while the positive cases of children have remained low, they are not exempt from contracting COVID-19.
 Schools, therefore, needed to consider this when creating safety regulations.
-Many schools have enforced strict policies requiring students to remain at home for 14 days (and until their symptoms have disappeared) if they show any signs of COVID-19
+Many schools have enforced strict policies requiring students to remain at home for 14 days (and until their symptoms have disappeared) if they show any signs of COVID-19.

 So, What Does This Mean for Parents?